junruxiong/IncarnaMind/README.md

 ## 🚫 Limitations

-- Citation is not supported for currention version, but will release soon.
+- Citation is not supported for current version, but will release soon.
 - Limited asynchronous capabilities.

 ## 📝 Upcoming Features